top of page

 Paddle Wheel Aerator

 2021/22 marks the 3rd year of our sponsorship of a research project at Olivet Nazarene University to develop a paddle wheel aerator system appropriate for intensive small-pond aquaculture in Guatemala.
 Paddle wheel aerators use less than 50% of the electricity as bubble aerators, yet are only commercially available in large sizes suitable for commercial fish production.
 We successfully field-tested this prototype in a local fish farmer's tilapia pond - it was able to at least match the aeration rate of a bubble aerator over a 24 hour test run.
-This school year's focus at Olivet was developing a solar power system for the aerator, which we hope to field test in Fall 2022.

 RAS - Recirculating Aquaculture System